sveltejs/kit/.changeset/red-adults-wonder.md

 '@sveltejs/kit': patch
 ---

-Revert change to render fallback when prerendering is disabled
+Only render fallback when prerendering is enabled